leff0506/tic_tac_toe/README.md

-<h1>Tic tac toe</h1><br/>
+## Tic tac toe
 This game is based on gesture recognition.
 Any interaction with the game occurs using a hand gesture.
-To understand how to play the game, please watch the video instructions/video_instruction.mp4<br/>All my research steps are described into reserach/research_steps.txt
+To understand how to play the game, please watch the video instructions/video_instruction.mp4<br/>All my research steps are described below

-<b>How to run.</b><br/>
+## How to run.
 <ol>
   <li><a href = "https://www.anaconda.com/products/individual">download the Anaconda</a></li>
   <li>run <code>cmd</code> and create new environment <code>conda create --name tic_tac_toe</code></li>